Rubberverse/qor-caddy/Setup.md

 3. Create following directory `mkdir -p .config/containers/systemd` (in your users' home folder) and `cd` into it
 4. In here we'll create 4 files - qor-appdata.volume, qor-config.volume, qor-logs.volume, quadlet-vps.network and finally, qor-caddy.container with following contents, in order

+>[!WARNING]
+> You will need to allow your rootless user on your host to map below 1000, either by editing sysctl or redirecting port 80 to 8080

 ℹ️ You can name them however you want

 ```ini